Our Projects

 Addressing Technology-Facilitated Gender Based Violence against Roma Women

-Internal capacity building workshops are a valuable tool for organizations looking to develop the skills and knowledge of their employees.
-These workshops provide our members with the opportunity to learn new techniques, develop new strategies and gain knowledge that will help them to be more effective in their roles.
+These workshops provide our members and people who register with the opportunity to learn new techniques, develop new strategies and gain knowledge that will help them to be more effective in their roles.
 They are also a great way to foster team building and collaboration within the Collective.
 By bringing our members to learn and work together, we create a more cohesive and effective workforce.
 Additionally, the workshops are tailored to the specific needs of the members, ensuring that they receive training that is relevant and up-to-date.

 The Future if Female sign